isw-kudos/kudos-docs/docs/boards/kubernetes.md

-# Kudos Boards for Kubernetes and IBM Cloud Private
+# Kudos Boards for Kubernetes

-Deploying Kudos Boards into Kubernetes -or- IBM Cloud Private for on-premise environments
+Deploying Kudos Boards into Kubernetes or IBM Cloud Private for on-premise environments

 ---